joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 ##### Speed limit - 130km/h (label x)

-The 130km/h speed limit sign is 'wrongly' predicted to be a `Speed limit (50km/h)`.
+The 130km/h speed limit sign is 'wrongly' predicted to be a `Speed limit (50km/h)` by **model 4**.
 Among the predictions is `Speed limit (60km/h)` which is visually very close.
 Also other speed signs are concidered.
 Of course a `Speed limit (130km/h)` not in the test set and the model does not know about it, thus ths is expected.

 | Probability | Prediction| Label |
 |:-----------:|:---------:|:------|